 A young priest, Fr.
 Bob, welcomed me and invited me into a private room where we could talk.
 My mind blanks on the specifics.
 I remember only a rush of thoughts and words, a sympathetic listener, a reassurance of God’s love, and an invitation – for both Marianne and me – to the prayer community that met on Thursday nights in the Parish Center.

 When I told Marianne of my experience and of my inclination to accept the invitation, she graciously agreed to accompany me; so, the following Thursday evening found us among a group of strangers, who would quickly become instruments of God’s healing in both of our lives.
 Marianne and I were married (by Fr.
 Bob) shortly thereafter.

-At one Thursday gathering some months later, Peter, an intense yet obviously tender-hearted man, gave me a book about the Holy Spirit and said that he hoped it would bless my life as it had blessed his.
-I accepted his gift knowing full-well that I’d need to report back to him and, therefore, would actually have to read it.
+At one Thursday gathering early on in our experience of the group, Peter, an intense yet obviously tender-hearted man, gave me a book about the Holy Spirit and said that he hoped it would bless my life as it had blessed his.
+I accepted his gift knowing full-well that I’d need to report back to him about my experience of the book and, therefore, would actually have to read it.

 I felt strangely at home in the pages of that book.
-It seemed to tap into the dormant piety from my past.
+The content seemed to tap into the dormant piety from my past.
 Again, I experienced an interior longing, but this time the longing had an object.
 I wanted God again.